ceydaulubas/ceydaulubas/README.md

 ### 🥅 My goals for the 6 months are:

 - Completing the "By JavaScript: The Definitive Guide, 7th Edition" book
-- Having more proficiency in JS and react.
+- Having more proficiency in JS/ TS and react.
-- Being a good at typescript.
 - Knowing more about Computer Science topics.

 <!--